Los Angeles Car Insurance Guide (Comprehensive)

 In this section, we’ll break down what the major companies charge based on several factors and help you determine which providers might be right for you.

 As we’ve discussed, rates vary from company to company.
+Of course, the cheapest auto insurance rates will only cover minimum coverage.
+That could cost you more in the long run.
+We know drivers want to know what the cheapest rates are for the coverage they need.
 Beyond factors on your end, companies charge differently based on:

 - The cost of doing business (employee salaries, operational costs in and out of state)

 - The statistical likelihood of clients filing claims

 Here’s how some of the top providers in Los Angeles stack up:

 |GROUP||MARRIED 35-YEAR OLD FEMALE||MARRIED 35-YEAR OLD MALE||MARRIED 60-YEAR OLD FEMALE||MARRIED 60-YEAR OLD MALE||SINGLE 17-YEAR OLD FEMALE||SINGLE 17-YEAR OLD MALE||SINGLE 25-YEAR OLD FEMALE||SINGLE 25-YEAR OLD MALE||AVERAGE|

 Farmers, Nationwide, and Allstate are the most expensive, with premiums of $6,900 or above.

 State Farm at $5,800 and Travelers at $5,000 are two of the mid-range options.

 On the lower end, with premiums around $4,000-$4,100, we have Progressive, Liberty Mutual, and Geico.